 You should also avoid plugins like Java.
 We can’t stress on this enough, do not use Java on your computer system.
 However, if you must, then as soon as it is not in use, disable the thing because chances are, there will be another Java Runtime Environment exploit.

 Now, for those folks who might require a free alternative to Windows Defender, Bitdefender is at the top of the line right now, in my opinion.
-There are other free antivirus software like Panda Anti-Virus, Avast, etc, too that are available.
+There are other free antivirus software like Avast, Avira, etc, too that are available.